sjl/red-tape/docs/02-basics.markdown

 Exception, the resulting map will have `:valid` set to `false`.

 There will also be no `:results` entry in an invalid result.
-You only get `:results` if your entire form is valid.
+You only get `:results` if your *entire* form is valid.
+This is to help prevent you from accidentally using the results of a form with invalid data.

 The `:errors` map will map field names to the exception their cleaners threw.
 This happens on a per-field basis, so you can have separate errors for each field.

-Red Tape uses Slingshot's `try+` to catch exceptions, so if you want you can use `throw+` to throw errors in an easier-to-manage way and they'll be caught just fine.
+Red Tape uses Slingshot's `try+` to catch exceptions, so if you want to you can use `throw+` to throw errors in an easier-to-manage way and they'll be caught just fine.

     :::clojure
     (defn ensure-not-immortal [age]
-      (if (> age 120)
+      (if (> age 150)
         (throw+ "I think you're lying!")
         age))